POINTS OF CONTACTS

 ORIENTATION MODULES

 Resident duties in the emergency department and in the prehospital setting are very different.
-To EMS providers, residents are doctors and outsiders.
+To EMS providers, residents/doctors are outsiders.
 These two qualities can create a substantial barrier during EMS shifts or ride-alongs.
 Accept and express that you know very little about how to be an EMT or paramedic (even if you were an EMT in a previous life).
-Even though you may have more years of formal medical training, your ability to recite Rosen’s does not trump real-world experience.
-Just accept it.
+Even though you may have more years of formal medical training, translating your knowledge to the prehospital setting is challenging and takes time.

-The orientation module seres will need to be completed prior to your first ride along.
+The orientation module series will need to be completed prior to your first ride along.
 Your first day on the rotation is set aside to complete them.
 These briefly discuss the approach to patient evaluation in the field as well as scene and equipment safety.
 In each module, answer the content knowledge questions and submit the module upon completion for credit.
-These modules are required to be completed prior to your first ride-along shift with an ambulance or fire agency.
-The orientation module can be accessed through the google classroom.

 SHIFT BREAKDOWN